Skip to content

 This creates a monthly_revenue metric that:

-• Uses the total_revenue measure from the orders model
+• Uses the total_revenue measure from the orders semantic model

-• Groups by ORDER_DATE (time dimension) at monthly granularity by default
+• Groups by ORDER_DATE (time column) at monthly granularity by default

-• Can be sliced by CUSTOMER_TIER and REGION (business dimensions)
+• Can be grouped by CUSTOMER_TIER and REGION (business dimensions)

 • Includes descriptive metadata via description and tags